 Visit the new Independent's Personal Gallery where you will find the work of Independent Members specially selected from their own archives and collections.

 Here's a link to the first page of the Indie's Personal Gallery for you: Indies Personal Gallery

 FOR MARQUETRY SOCIETY INFORMATION &

 LINE DRAWING MARQUETRY DESIGNS

 We now have a Marquetry Society breaking news & information page (plus our line drawing designs library) available to Marquetry Society members which they can reach by simply entering their current edition password after clicking the 'Enter Protected Area' button below.

 This helpful training and design resource came on line with the publication of the autumn 2013 edition of the Marquetarian.

-The latest and now current password for this autumn 3 month term can be found on page 4 (Editorial) of the winter 2017 edition of the Marquetarian.
+The latest and now current password for this spring 2018 3 month term can be found on page 4 (Editorial) of the spring 2018 edition of the Marquetarian.